CEM832 logo

 ________________________________________________________________________

-Course Outline: This course aims to increase the student’s general knowledge and understanding of the principles and practices of modern mass spectrometry instrumentation and methods applied to the structural elucidation of organic and biological molecules.
+Course Outline: Development of an advanced understanding of the underlying principles of modern analytical mass spectrometry instrumentation and methods applied to the structural elucidation of biological molecules.

 Prerequisites: It is assumed that students have prior general knowledge of mass spectrometry, equivalent to that covered in the mass spectrometry module of CEM 835, and in Chapter 11 and Chapter 20 of Skoog, Holler and Crouch, Principles of Instrumental Analysis, 6th Edition, Thomson Brooks/Cole Publishers, 2007.